 – Daniel Lee

 Subvision indeed as the strength is in the power of the world’s fastest prop dangling behind the cast including Adut Akech and Fernando Cabral.
-The idea is powerful reminding us that Lee is comfortable turning things on their head to make a point.
-The gold plated Lamborghini offer a new vantage on the traditional status of luxury while doing so in a modernist fashion.
+The idea is powerful reminding us that Lee is comfortable turning things on their heads to make a point.
+The gold plated Lamborghini offers a new vantage on the traditional status of luxury while doing so in a modernist fashion.
 The inherent codes of elevation, desire and sensual identity, the raw contrast of man versus machine, remains at the core of the images that reference the collection in line, cut, construction.

 The campaign is well polished and if it indicates anything, its that we better buckle-up, as Lee isn’t afraid of speed.